xitop/edzed/docs/FSM.rst

 ===================

 A new FSM is created by subclassing the base class.
-Instances of the subclasses will be circuit blocks.
+Instances of the subclass will be circuit blocks.

 .. class:: FSM

   Base class for creating FSMs.

-  Subclasses are supposed to define class attributes:
+  Subclasses are supposed to define these class attributes:

   - :obj:`FSM.STATES`
   - :obj:`FSM.EVENTS`
   - :obj:`FSM.TIMERS`

-  All three contain an empty list/table by default.
+  All three are empty by default.

   A subclass may also define: